Separation of powers: Montesquieu's system

 The term "tripartite system" is commonly ascribed to French Enlightenment political philosopher Montesquieu, although he did not use such a term but referred to the "distribution" of powers.
 In The Spirit of Law (1748), Montesquieu described the various forms of distribution of political power among a legislature, an executive, and a judiciary.
 Montesquieu's approach was to present and defend a form of government whose powers were not excessively centralized in a single monarch or similar ruler (a form known then as "aristocracy").
 He based this model on the Constitution of the Roman Republic and the British constitutional system.
 Montesquieu took the view that the Roman Republic had powers separated so that no one could usurp complete power.
 In the British constitutional system, Montesquieu discerned a separation of powers among the monarch, Parliament, and the courts of law.

 In every government there are three sorts of power: the legislative; the executive in respect to things dependent on the law of nations; and the executive in regard to matters that depend on the civil law.

 By virtue of the first, the prince or magistrate enacts temporary or perpetual laws and amends or abrogates those that have been already enacted.
 By the second, he makes peace or war, sends or receives embassies, establishes public security, and provides against invasions.
 By the third, he punishes criminals or determines the disputes that arise between individuals.
 The latter we shall call the judiciary power, and the other simply the executive power of the state.

-Montesquieu argues that each Power should only exercise its own functions.
-He was quite explicit here:

-When the legislative and executive powers are united in the same person, or in the same body of magistrates, there can be no liberty; because apprehensions may arise, lest the same monarch or senate should enact tyrannical laws, to execute them in a tyrannical manner.